 - Serotonin: Perhaps the most talked about neurotransmitter, Serotonin helps control many key functions of the body and brain, such as mood, appetite and sleep.

-- Dopamine: Mainly involved in controlling movement and aiding the flow of information to the front of the brain, which is linked to though and emotion.
+- Dopamine: Mainly involved in controlling movement and aiding the flow of information to the front of the brain, which is linked to thought and emotion.

 - Norepinephrine: A naturally occurring chemical in the body, Norepinephrine acts as both a stress hormone and neurotransmitter.
 As part of the body’s response to stress, the chemical can affect the way the brain pays attention and responds to events, increasing alertness and speeding reaction time.

 Now that we know what causes these shifts in emotional health, we can begin to control them.
-Below we’ll detail a handful of foods and vitamins that can help increase and maintain these four important chemicals, as well as some delicious recipes to help you get started.
+Below we’ll detail a handful of foods and vitamins that can help increase and maintain these four important chemicals, as well as some delicious recipes to help you get started on your way to a happy stomach.

 Our brains are made up largely of fat, and our bodies are unable to naturally produce essential fatty acids on its own.
 A diet heavy in Omega-3s can help boost production of both serotonin and dopamine in our bodies, resulting in an elevated mood, energy and overall brain function.